Today, we’re going to go through 10 of the best running shoes for asphalt and concrete for women and men.

 By varying terrain and spacing your runs, you can limit the repetitive impact of running and can assure that your body remains injury-free.

-In summary, run and enjoy yourself, but make smart choices.
+In summary, these were some of the best running shoes for asphalt.
+Run and enjoy yourself, but make smart choices.